nickmflorin/happybudget-api/tests/ReadMe.md

 easily.

 ### Database Control

+Our testing framework relies on the concept of "transactional testing".
+What this means is that each test is run with an entirely fresh state of the database.
+This is very important because it ensures that tests are completely independent of one another, and updating the database in one test does not affect the behavior of a subsequent test.

+By default, our testing framework relies on an `sqlite` database.
+The reasons for this are as follows:

+1. `sqlite` databases make it easy and **fast** to quickly setup and tear down the database

 This section is not written yet but will describe how we can now optionally run certain tests in a Postgres environment.